 Children’s Rights Day – 20th November

-Where the action is taking place 2014
+Where the action took place 2014

-Between 17th and 21st November 2014, in more than 80 locations all over Switzerland, more than 3300 pupils will take part in the action campaign by holding information stands, cleaning shoes, washing windscreens or revealing their artistic talents.
+Between 17th and 21st November 2014, in more than 80 locations all over Switzerland, more than 3600 pupils did take part in the action campaign by holding information stands, cleaning shoes, washing windscreens or revealing their artistic talents.
 Why are they doing this?
 In order to make passers-by aware of the misery inflicted upon millions of children who work under conditions which compromise their education and cause damage to their health, safety or moral development.

 New website to understand child rights